 - 10. Install new draper (A) over drive roller (B).
 Make sure the draper guides fit into drive roller grooves (C). - 11.
-Pull draper along bottom of feed deck and over idler roller (D).
+Pull the draper along the bottom of the feed deck and over idler roller (D).

-Figure 5.147: Float Module Feed Draper
+Figure 5.176: Float Module Feed Draper

-- 12. Connect the draper joint with connector straps (B) and secure with nuts and screws (A).
-Ensure the screw heads face towards the rear of the deck, and tighten only until the end of the screws are flush with the nuts. - 13.
+- 12. Connect the draper joint with connector straps (B) and secure it with nuts and screws (A).
+Ensure the screw heads face towards the rear of the deck, and tighten them only until the end of the screws are flush with the nuts. - 13.
 Adjust the draper tension.
-For instructions, refer to 5.14.2 Checking and Adjusting Feed Draper Tension, page 503.
+For instructions, refer to 5.14.2 Checking and Adjusting Feed Draper Tension, page 529.

-Figure 5.148: Draper Connector Straps
+Figure 5.177: Draper Connector Straps